GMJ2023/DTF-Monster-Manual/Data Transformation_DTF15.md

-# 🧩 Data Transformation & PDF Processing System
+# Data Transformation & PDF Processing System
 ### The Monster Manual
 **Author:** Geoffrey Jones

-**Solo design & development timeframe:** 6 months (May–November 2025)
+**Solo design & development:** 6 months (May–November 2025)

-*“The drop zone for all your spreadsheets and PDFs”*
+> “The drop zone for all your spreadsheets and PDFs”

-*This document explains how the Data Transformation Framework (DTF) automates the entire lifecycle of file handling and transformation, from ingestion to upload.*
+This is the complete technical memoir of the Data Transformation Framework (DTF) — a 100 % autonomous payroll ingestion pipeline that I conceived, architected, coded, debugged, and battle-hardened entirely on my own in six months.

+From raw agency file → transformation → parsing → final portal submission, every single step now runs without a human ever touching it again.

+And it has been doing so, quietly and perfectly, ever since.

 ---

 ## 1. Overview